-Is Living in Costa Rica Safe?
+Is Living in Costa Rica Safe for Expats?

 While there’s no place on Earth that’s truly crime-free, when you’re talking about violent crime this beautiful country is far safer than most places – even more than many locations within the United States.
 Thanks to the strict gun laws, Costa Rica doesn’t experience mass shootings or other such violence.

-Biggest Safety Concerns in Costa Rica
+Biggest Safety Concerns for Expats in Costa Rica

 By far, Costa Rica is the safest country in Central America.
 They take their dedication to peace and democracy very seriously.
 This doesn’t exempt them from having some safety issues, however, but then again, there’s not a country on earth that’s 100% safe.
 The U.S. State Department currently ranks Costa Rica as a “level 1” country, with level 1 being the safest.
 Despite this, you’ll need to take some precautions when visiting or moving to Costa Rica.

 Common crimes are on the rise in Costa Rica.
-Violence and terrorism are still very rare, as is armed crime, and petty theft continues to be the biggest threat a traveling investor will face.
+Violence and terrorism are still very rare, as is armed crime, and petty theft continues to be the biggest threat a traveling expat will face.
 As long as you stay vigilant, use your common sense, and pay attention to your belongings, you can avoid experiencing Costa Rica crime.